CONDUCT PROCESS ROLES

 • Records pertaining to organizational conduct

-• Records may be kept longer than indicated above at the discretion of the vice president for Student Life, the interim dean of students, or the College’s general counsel.
+• Records may be kept longer than indicated above at the discretion of the vice president for Student Life, the dean of students, or the College’s general counsel.

 Letters explaining the outcome of a conduct meeting or hearing that are delivered to a student or organization may be copied to other departments as appropriate.
 Copies of these letters that have been released in accordance with FERPA are subject to the records policies of other departments or college personnel, as appropriate.
 Copies of these letters that have been released in accordance with FERPA illustrate the College’s value of educating the whole student at every opportunity, both in and out of the classroom.
 These copies are subject to the records and confidentiality policies of those individuals and departments that received them and also may be released in accordance with FERPA for educational purposes.